trobran/RobranCore/homelab/plex-updates.md

 		Shetland (2013) - Season 09 & 10
 		Slow Horses (2022) - Season 05
 		The Day of the Jackal (2024) - Season 01
+		The Good Lord Bird (2020) - Season 01
+		The Reluctant Traveler with Eugene Levy (2023) - Season 01, 02, & 03
 		The Secret of Skinwalker Ranch (2020) - Season 00 & 06
 		TURN: Washington's Spies (2014) - Season 01, 02, 03, & 04